CubeEngine/docs/modules/basics/README.md

 * config.yml:
     This is the main configuration which is well documented.
 * kits/*.yml:
     These configurations define the kits with all their properties.

     Example:
-    ```yaml
+    ```yml
     name: Example
     ```